-- 1. A member will not be able to attend the Annual General Meeting in person.
-If a member (individual or corporate) wishes to exercise his/her/its voting rights at the Annual General Meeting, he/she/it must appoint the Chairman of the Annual General Meeting as his/her/its proxy to attend, speak and vote on his/her/its behalf at the Annual General Meeting.
-In appointing the Chairman as proxy, a member (whether individual or corporate) must give specific instructions as to voting, or abstentions from voting, in the form of proxy, failing which the appointment will be treated as invalid. - 2.
+- 1. (a) A member who is not a relevant intermediary (as defined in Section 181 of the Companies Act 1967) is entitled to appoint not more than two proxies.
+Where such member's instrument appointing a proxy(ies) appoints more than one proxy, the proportion of the shareholding concerned to be represented by each proxy shall be specified in the Proxy Form.
+If no proportion is specified, the Company shall be entitled to treat the first named proxy as representing the entire number of shares entered against his name in the Depository Register and any second named proxy as alternate to the first named proxy. - (b) A member who is a relevant intermediary is entitled to appoint more than two proxies, but each proxy must be appointed to exercise the rights attached to a different share or shares held by such member.
+Where such member's instrument appointing a proxy(ies) appoints more than two proxies, the number and class of shares in relation to which each proxy has been appointed shall be specified in the instrument.
+Where the number and class of shares in relation to each proxy is not specified, it will be assumed that each proxy is appointed in relation to an equal number of shares divided amongst the proxies. - 2.
+A proxy need not be a member of the Company. - 3.
 Please insert the total number of shares held by you.
-If you have shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act, Cap 289), you should insert that number of shares.
+If you have shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act 2001), you should insert that number of shares.
 If you have shares registered in your name in the Register of Members of the Company, you should insert that number of shares.
 If you have shares entered against your name in the Depository Register and shares registered in your name in the Register of Members, you should insert the aggregate number of shares entered against your name in the Depository Register and registered in your name in the Register of Members.
-If no number is inserted, the instrument appointing a proxy shall be deemed to relate to all the shares held by you. - 3.
-The Chairman of the Annual General Meeting, as proxy, need not be a member of the Company. - 4.
-The instrument appointing a proxy must: - (a) if sent by post, be deposited at the registered office of the Company at 18 Ah Hood Road, #13-51 Hiap Hoe Building At Zhongshan Park, Singapore 329983; or - (b) if submitted by email, be received by the Company at hiaphoe@hiaphoe.com, in either case not less than 72 hours before the time appointed for the Annual General Meeting, and in default the instrument of proxy shall not be treated as valid.
+If no number is inserted, the instrument appointing a proxy shall be deemed to relate to all the shares held by you. - 4.
+The instrument appointing the proxy(ies), together with the letter or power of attorney or other authority (if applicable), if any, or a duly certified copy thereof must: - (a) if sent by post, be deposited at the registered office of the Company at 18 Ah Hood Road, #13-51 Hiap Hoe Building At Zhongshan Park, Singapore 329983; or - (b) if submitted by email, be received by the Company at hiaphoe@hiaphoe.com, in either case not less than 72 hours before the time appointed for the Annual General Meeting, and in default the instrument of proxy shall not be treated as valid.